The USS Great Sitkin (AE-17) was a Mount Hood-class ammunition ship.

 History of the USS Great Sitkin (AE-17)

-The USS Great Sitkin was built by North Carolina Shipbuilding Company, Wilmington, North Carolina.
-Miss Anne L. Dimon was its sponsor and Lieutenant Commander William F. Smith was assigned as commanding officer when the ship was commissioned on 11 August 1945.
-In November 1945, after completing shakedown the ship departed for New York with a mission assigned in the area around Sandy Hook, New Jersey.
-This operation lasted for almost an entire year, at the end of which, the Great Sitkin sailed back to Norfolk in November of 1946.
-Until the end of 1950, the ship alternated between tours in the Caribbean and the Canal area supplying ammunition to warships operating in these locations.
+The USS Great Sitkin was built by the North Carolina Shipbuilding Company, in Wilmington, North Carolina.
+Miss Anne L. Dimon was its sponsor, and Lieutenant Commander William F. Smith was assigned as a commanding officer when the ship was commissioned on 11 August 1945.
+In November 1945, after completing shakedown, the ship departed for New York with a mission assigned in the area around Sandy Hook, New Jersey.
+This operation lasted for almost an entire year, at the end of which the Great Sitkin sailed back to Norfolk in November of 1946.
+Until the end of 1950, the ship alternated between tours in the Caribbean and the Canal area, supplying ammunition to warships operating in these locations.

 Asbestos Risks on the USS Great Sitkin (AE-17)

-Asbestos is a toxic mineral that only becomes a health hazard when it is disturbed from its compounds and turned into dust.
-Once released into the air, the asbestos particles can be breathed in and they can attach themselves to the thin internal lining of vital organs such as that of the abdomen, lungs, and heart.
-The fibers will irritate the organs for decades without any warning signs before causing diseases like asbestosis, lung cancer or mesothelioma.
+Asbestos is a toxic mineral that only becomes a health hazard when it is disturbed by its compounds and turned into dust.
+Once released into the air, the asbestos particles can be breathed in, and they can attach themselves to the thin internal lining of vital organs such as that of the abdomen, lungs, and heart.
+The fibers will irritate the organs for decades without any warning signs before causing diseases like asbestosis, lung cancer, or mesothelioma.

-For those that served in the U.S. Navy, living and working on a ship meant a constant exposure to asbestos since there were large quantities of the material that were used in shipbuilding prior to the 1970s.
+For those who served in the U.S. Navy, living and working on a ship meant constant exposure to asbestos since there were large quantities of the material that was used in shipbuilding prior to the 1970s.
 This means that any renovations or repair work resulted in the air being polluted with carcinogenic asbestos fibers.
-Those working in spaces in which asbestos was airborne were also carriers of the toxic material to other places of the ship by means of their clothing, unaware that they are spreading the toxin around and increasing the number of those exposed to it.
+Those working in spaces in which asbestos was airborne were also carriers of the toxic material to other places on the ship by means of their clothing, unaware that they were spreading the toxin around and increasing the number of those exposed to it.

 Have You Been Exposed to Asbestos on the USS Great Sitkin (AE-17)?